 SA9 Limited information on contamination in Leek.
 Several of the opportunity sites are derelict at present.
 Net gain/reduction in the total amount of derelict land (Ha).
 Minor negative effect: Contamination may be exposed through redevelopment of land.
 Major positive effect: Reduction in the amount of derelict land as a result of the masterplan. - -/+ - / ++ - /++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: Remediation will be required where contamination is identified.
-Over all Impact on SA Objec tive 9 -/+ - /++ - / ++ SA 10 Brownfield land is a finite resource.
+Over all Impact on SA Object tive 9 -/+ - /++ - / ++ SA 10 Brownfield land is a finite resource.
 91% of dwellings completed on previously developed land 2008/2009.
 96.8% of dwellings in Leek completed on pdl Number of completions comprising conversion/re-use of existing buildings Major positive effect: Re-use of existing buildings/more efficient use of brownfield land. - ++ ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: None 2008/2009.
-Percentage of housing Major positive effect: Emerging Core Strategy prioritises use of ++ ++ ++ Likely effects: • Likelihood/certainty:

-density of less than 30 dph, 40% of dwellings at a density between 30 and 50 dph, 39% of dwellings at a density above 50 dph.
+Already a number of high density schemes in Leek.
+Of 08/09 completions in Leek: 21% of Percentage of housing and employment on previously developed land.
+Major positive effect: New housing and employment development on previously developed land within the town centre.
+Core Strategy prioritises use of brownfield sites before greenfield sites. ++ ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent density of less than 30 dph, 40% of dwellings at a density between 30 and 50 dph, 39% of dwellings at a density above 50 dph.
 Percentage of new dwellings completed at: i) less than 30 dph; ii) between 30 and 50 dph; and iii) above 50 dph.
-Major positive effect: Emerging Core Strategy sets out the density standards for developments in or on the edge of town centres of 40 dwellings per hectare or more. sets out the density standards for developments in or on the edge of town centres of 40 dwellings and its location and will meet the emerging Core Strategy requirements. ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: Need to ensure that the density standards contained in the emerging Core Strategy are adhered to.
+Major positive effect: Core Strategy sets out the density standards for developments in or on the edge of town centres of 40 dwellings per hectare or more.
+Densities will be compatible with the site and its location and will meet the Core Strategy requirements. ++ ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: Need to ensure that the density standards contained in the Core Strategy are adhered to.
 Over all Impact on SA Object ive 10 ++ ++ ++ SA 11 New buildings can offer greater energy efficiency.
-At present there are only a handful of functioning Renewable energy capacity installed by type.
+At present there are only a handful of functioning renewable energy Renewable energy capacity installed by type.
 No significant effect identified.
 Dependent on how implemented.
-Emerging Core Strategy supports renewable energy schemes.
-New development will be expected to meet emerging Core Strategy policy SD1 -Achieving Sustainable Development. ı I ı Likely effects: Likelihood/certainty: Medium Scale: District-wide Temp/Perm: Permanent renewable energy schemes in the District.
-Amount of household waste recycled (%) No significant effect identified - 0 0 0 Recommendation: None Likely effects: N/A Over all Impact on SA Object ive 11 1/0 1/0 1/0 SA 12 None of the opportunity sites are in a Flood Zone.
-Number of approvals for development incorporating sustainable No significant effect identified New development will be expected to meet emerging Core Strategy 0 0 0 Likely effects:
+Core Strategy supports renewable energy schemes.
+New development will be expected to meet Core Strategy policy SD1 -Achieving Sustainable Development.
+I I I Likely effects: Likelihood/certainty: Medium Scale: District-wide Temp/Perm: Permanent Recommendation: None schemes in the District.
+Amount of household waste recycled (%) No significant effect identified - 0 0 0 Likely effects: N/A Over all Impact on SA Object ive 11 1/0 1/0 1/0 No significant effect New development will 0 0 0 Likely effects: